BASIS OF PRESENTATION AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (Policies) |

 Derivative Instruments

 We use derivative instruments to hedge our exposure to cash flow variability from commodity price risk.
 Derivative instruments are recorded at fair value and included in our Consolidated Balance Sheets as assets or liabilities, depending on the derivative position and the expected timing of settlement, unless they satisfy the criteria for and we elect the normal purchases and sales exception.
+Changes in the fair value of our derivative instruments are recorded in earnings, and, at present, we have elected not to apply hedge accounting.

 Property, Plant and Equipment